opexsw/testnowrestexample/README.md

 1. src/test/java/com/example folder contain tset class which have all actoins and functions which repeatedly using
 2. src/test/resources contains sample YAML file which have some github rest api endpoints.
 3. APITest.java file is the entry point to test execution
-4. Reports folder is created inside of target folder
+4. surefire-reports folder is created inside of target folder

 __Do's and Dont's__